-June 27 is recognized as National PTSD Awareness Day in the United States.
 According to the National Center for PTSD, an estimated 6% of the population will experience PTSD at some point in their lives.
-This day aims to raise awareness about the condition and to encourage dialogue about PTSD symptoms, diagnosis and treatments.
+PTSD Awareness Month aims to raise awareness about the condition and to encourage dialogue about PTSD symptoms, diagnosis, and treatments.

 - What is PTSD?